eljsteer/LA-readme-ZY/README/README.md

   - [Questions](#Questions)

   ## DESCRIPTION
-  Application to generate ReadMe.md's from using NodeJS terminal
+  Application to generate ReadMe files from using NodeJS terminal

   ## INSTALLATION
   Install the software using "NPM init" and NPM "install inquirer" to install node packages.

   ## USAGE
-  Type node index.js in teh terminal at the root of the project application.
+  Type node index.js in the terminal at the root of the project application.

   ## MEDIA